Impact Wrestling Redemption

-Redemption was a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling that took place on April 22, 2018 in Orlando, Florida.
-It was the first event under the Redemption chronology and the first event in the 2018 Impact Wrestling pay-per-view schedule.
+Redemption was a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling that took place on April 22, 2018, in Orlando, Florida.
+It was the first and only event under the Redemption chronology and the first event in the 2018 Impact Wrestling pay-per-view schedule.
 Wrestlers from Lucha Libre AAA Worldwide (AAA) and Lucha Underground, with whom Impact has partnerships, also appear on the card.

 Eight matches were contested at the event.
 In the main event, Pentagón Jr. defeated Austin Aries and Fénix in a three-way match for the Impact World Championship.
 In other prominent matches, Eli Drake and Scott Steiner defeated The Latin American Xchange (Santana and Ortiz) to win the Impact World Tag Team Championship, Ohio Versus Everything (Dave Crist, Jake Crist and Sami Callihan) defeated Eddie Edwards, Moose and Tommy Dreamer in a House of Hardcore match, and Matt Sydal and Allie retained the X Division and Knockouts Championships respectively, with Sydal defeating Petey Williams, and Allie defeating Su Yung.
 The event also marked the Impact debut of Tessa Blanchard.

+Production

 Storylines

 Redemption will feature professional wrestling matches involving different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminate in a wrestling match or series of matches.

 Austin Aries was originally scheduled to defend the Impact World Championship against Alberto El Patrón.
 However, El Patrón was released from Impact Wrestling on April 7 after legitimately no showing the Lucha Underground vs. Impact Wrestling event in New Orleans at Wrestlecon the previous night.
 The match became a triple threat match between Aries, Pentagón Jr. and Rey Fenix, which Pentagon won.
 The following night at the House of Hardcore 40, Aries grabbed the microphone after his match against Brian Cage, and stated that they should do the match again at Redemption for the Impact World Championship.

 On March 15 during the Feast or Fired episode of Impact!, Eli Drake received the case for the tag team title opportunity.
 On the April 12 episode of Impact!, Drake announced that he would be cashing in his case at Redemption and he would be teaming with Scott Steiner to challenge The Latin American Xchange for the Impact World Tag Team Championship.